 “My friend Sherry died a few years ago.
 She knew she had terminal cancer.
 She left behind an adoring husband and three children.
 All of them faced her death head on.
 They knew she would die and they talked about it openly.
 They also prepared her funeral, as a family.
 It was held in the summer campground of their Anglican diocese.
 There was a Eucharist, accompanied by lots of music and participation.

 When the time came, we gathered at dusk.
 The casket, a simple, unstained pine box, was in the middle of the field surrounded by candles and balloons.
 There was a basket of felt markers on the casket and everyone was invited to write something on the box.
 Even little children participated.
 It was a stretch for me to do this, but after I did, I felt I was part of the celebration in a way I wouldn't have been otherwise.
 Music was playing in the background.
 We all gathered on the hill surrounding the casket and the bishop welcomed us.
 There were stories, songs and scripture readings.
 Even (one) their children played guitar.
 It was a hot evening (all dressed casually and wore something Disney), and one of our friends, in a clown costume, wandered through the crowd with a squirt bottle and “refreshed” us.
+(2020 - this clown was Andy Asbil, who is presently the senior Bishop pf Toronto!).
 It was Sherry's celebration and she had made sure we were all as much a part of it as we had been at the parties we had enjoyed in her living room.
 It was the same Sherry.

 Following the service, we went to the lodge for sandwiches, refreshments and a “Sherry cake”.
 At her request, her body was brought to the lodge in the casket, which had been draped in flowers by her girlfriends who had journeyed with her to the end.
 She was not going to allow a good party to go on without being there herself.
 Sherry lives on in our memory in so many ways.
 As we left, we were all given a photo of the family with thanks and a hug.”